razshare/frizzante-docs/docs/request-page-handlers.md

 !!! note
 	Default rendering mode is `frz.ModeFull`.

-The page handler also uses `frz.PageWithData()` in order to set a data key, which can be retrieved by any of your components with [getContext("data")](https://svelte.dev/docs/svelte/svelte#getContext).
+The page handler can also use `frz.PageWithData()` in order to set a data key, which can be retrieved by any of your components with [getContext("data")](https://svelte.dev/docs/svelte/svelte#getContext).

 ```html